 What happened?
 Back in 2010 and 2011, I used to put affiliate links into lots of posts, hoping to make money.
 But since my blog was young and small, nobody ever clicked.
 Now, for some reason, some of my older posts, especially about Gundam building, are getting tons of traffic.
 And readers are clicking and buying Gundams.

-Granted, an additional $150 in eight months isn’t close to enough to live on.
+$150 in eight months (update 4/2014: now more like $150 a month!) isn’t close to enough to live on.
 But it’s surprising to earn that much when I’m not actually DOING anything.
 Especially when you consider that Otaku Journalist’s 200 uniques a day are nothing in Web traffic.

 Are you an anime blogger interested in making a little extra?
 Here’s what worked for me: